 Goodbye (1957) Umberto Mastroianni

-This work by Umberto Mastroianni originally stood in the hall of the former Central Station.
-It is a gift from the Rotterdam city council to the Dutch Railways "as a lasting reminder of the gratitude of the municipality and the citizenry for the realization of the new station building".
-It was presented to the board of the Dutch Railways by Mayor Van Walsum on Construction Day, 2 May 1957, during the official opening of the not yet completed Central Station.
-The then new station was designed by Sybold van Ravesteyn, the 'house architect' of the NS.
-He was closely involved in the choice of the statue for the hall of the station.
+This work by sculptor Umberto Mastroianni originally stood in the hall of the former Central Station.
+It is a gift from the Rotterdam city council to the Dutch Railways 'as a lasting reminder of the gratitude of the municipality and the citizenry for the realization of the new station building'.
+It was presented to the management of the Dutch Railways by Mayor Van Walsum on Construction Day, 2 May 1957, during the official opening of the not yet completed Central Station.
+The then new station was designed by Sybold van Ravesteyn, the 'house architect' of the Dutch Railways.
+He was closely involved in the choice of the statue for the station hall.
 The original title of the picture was Gli Amanti, either The lovers.
 But in the prudish fifties people thought Goodbye more in place.
 In order to strengthen the sculpture terrace on the Westersingel in 2000-2001, the Dutch Railways gave up the sculpture for a longer period of time, pending the current Central Station.
 The image is made up of two abstracted people, who have merged into a compact mass.
 As a result, it fits in with the human figure theme of the sculpture terrace.
 If you look closely, you will recognize legs, torsos, arms and heads in the image.
 A wide-armed cross is recognizable as a basic shape at the back of the image.
 The swirling pair of figures reflects the dynamics of Cubism and Futurism, (Italian) art movements at the beginning of the twentieth century.
 In the 1949s Mastroianni made human images, which can be traced back to these two movements.
 The diagonal shapes are continued in the base.
 Mastroianni worked with a natural motif.
 During the Second World War he made classical busts and portraits.
 After the war he depicted natural subjects in such a way that the result was highly abstract.
 An example of this is the representation of a cloud in XNUMX.
 For more information: Sculpture International Rotterdam.